Dr-Wojtek/HoMM-Terminal-Edition/README.md

-# See this projects wiki for a detailed breakdown of this program: https://github.com/Dr-Wojtek/HoMM-Terminal-Edition/wiki
+# See this project's wiki for a detailed breakdown of this program: https://github.com/Dr-Wojtek/HoMM-Terminal-Edition/wiki

 This game requires python3 installed.
 Set dir of the .py files as current working directory and type python3 main.py to start the game.